 DPMO: the number of defects found when checking a million items (each representing an opportunity for an error).
 In practice, this is a ratio as there are often less than a million items in the check.

 DPMO is a process-based measure of how good a stock take is in avoiding errors, and monitored regularly, drives continuous improvement.

 There’s also a counting method which sometimes goes by the name of ‘on-request stock checking’ – or ‘blind counting’.
 This method can either be a ‘soft check’ on quantities or more detailed ‘double count’ verifications.

-The ‘little and often’ approach of rolling stock counting certainly sounds more appealing, and has little or no impact to the overall performance of the business.
+The ‘little and often’ approach of rolling stock counting certainly sounds more appealing and has little or no impact on the overall performance of the business.
 Plus, who wouldn’t want to follow best practice?

 So, how often should you count stock?

 When done in-house, many businesses count once a month, while others prefer quarterly or annual counts.
 As James Hyde, founder of James and James tells us, annual counting is ‘old fashioned’, but it still happens.

 Annual stock counts mean the rest of the year is likely to be inaccurate – a lot can happen in a year – and in high selling seasons.